 What school leaders and governors do to make sure that all children feel welcome, feel included and achieve their potential

-The Senior Leadership Team has overall responsibility for SEN/D and inclusion – this means that SEN/D issues are regularly discussed in the Leadership Team meetings.
-Support for children with SEN/D is constantly under review.
-The SENDCO* manages the day to day provision for children with SEN/D and plans the programmes of support for individuals and small groups of pupils.
-A List/Profile of children identified as having a SEN and/or a disability is kept and regularly updated as children’s needs change.
-The school also has a Provision Map*: this sets out all the different ways that the school provides extra support for children at a universal, targeted and specialist level (for example: support for reading, communication and number) for children with SEN/D.
+The Senior Leadership Team has overall responsibility for SEND and inclusion – this means that SEND issues are regularly discussed in Leadership Team meetings.
+Support for children with SEND is constantly under review.
+The SENDCO* manages the day-to-day provision for children with SEND and plans support for individuals and small groups of pupils.
+A register of children identified as having a SEND is kept and regularly updated as children’s needs change.
+The school also has Class Provision Maps*: these set out all the different ways that the school provides extra support for children at a universal, targeted and specialist level (for example: support for reading, communication or number).

-The progress and well-being of children with SEN/D and the quality of provision for them is regularly monitored, including teaching and support.
-For example senior leaders observe lessons and hold discussions with teachers and support staff.
-If something is not working well, the school adapts to this and acts to change and improve the provision –these changes are detailed in the School Improvement Plan*.
-The Governing Body* challenges the SEN/Dco and senior leadership to make sure we constantly improve the quality of provision for children with SEN/D and the outcomes that they achieve.
+The progress and well-being of children with SEND and the quality of provision for them is regularly monitored, including teaching and support.
+For example, senior leaders and the SENDCO observe lessons and hold discussions with teachers and support staff.
+Following any identified areas for development, the school will seek to adapt or act to change and improve the provision – these changes are detailed in the School Improvement Plan*.
+The Governing Body* challenges the SENDCO and the Senior Leadership team to make sure we constantly improve the quality of provision for children with SEND and the outcomes that they achieve.

-We have a Governor who takes a particular responsibility for SEN/D matters.
+We have a Governor who takes a particular responsibility for SEND matters.
 She meets with our SENDCO once a term and makes visits to classrooms looking at learning and teaching.
-She reports termly to the full GB.
+She reports termly to the full Governing Body.